ViciousBadger/larion-world-generation/README.md

 ![Banner](images/banner.jpg)

-# Larion, for Minecraft 1.19.2-1.20.6
+# Larion, for Minecraft 1.19.2-1.21.1

-Larion is a major revamp of the overworld generation in Minecraft that aims to "scale up" the terrain generation to something closer to an epic fantasy game like Skyrim or World of Warcraft.
-To accomplish this, every "density function" used to distribute biomes and determine terrain height has been altered heavily.
-Worlds generated with Larion consist of huge continents, long winding mountain ranges and much more unpredictable biome placement.
+Larion is a major overhaul of the overworld generation in Minecraft that drastically alters terrain shapes and biome placement.

-In comparison to similar world generation datapacks, Larion does not aim to be completely realistic.
-Instead, terrain is much more vertical and uneven, making exploration more interesting and difficult.
+I wanted the terrain to be more visually stunning, reminiscent of what you'd find in epic fantasy worldbuilding, while still being dense and unpredictable enough to be interesting to explore in survival mode.

+The biomes themselves are not altered at all, making Larion fully compatible with most biome overhaul mods.
+I personally recommend [William Wyther's Overhauled Overworld](https://modrinth.com/mod/wwoo), it fits the altered terrain like a glove and is incredible for exploration.

+If you encounter issues when combining Larion with other world generation datapacks, try using Larion as a datapack and make sure it is loaded **after** any other datapacks using a tool like [Paxi](https://modrinth.com/mod/paxi).
+Unfortunately you have to do this with Overhauled Overworld, otherwise mountains will be "cut off" if they go beyond 320 blocks.

+## Features

+- The world is split into large continents with plenty of smaller islands in-between.
+Continent sizes and shapes vary wildly.
+- Temperature changes as you move north or south (z-axis).
+    - If you travel far enough, it wraps back around.
+    - Travelling east or west lets you stay in roughly the same temperature.
+    - "Tropical" biomes (jungle, savanna etc) generate _within_ desert and badland regions instead of around them.
+- Mountains form large "chains" roughly similar to continental plates in real life.
+    - They are also taller, usually between 200 and 300 blocks in height, but in rare cases even higher.
+    - Jagged peaks are less "jagged" than usual, shaped more like real mountains.
+- World height is increased from 384 to 512
+    - This ensures mountains never "plateau", even if they reach over 320 blocks.
+    - Build height limit is 448.
+Terrain doesn't really reach this height ever (i think?) so there is always space to build.
+- Terrain is more hilly than before and slopes upwards as you go further inland.
+    - This is completely independent of how mountainous the terrain is, so even a normal plains biome can be at Y=200 (however this is quite rare)
+- Smaller biomes with less predictable shapes and placement.
+    - "Humidity" zones are weirder, sometimes small, sometimes large.
+    - Swamps and mangroves can only appear along coasts and rivers.
+    - Windswept terrain is more common and can appear anywhere.
+- Long, winding rivers that carve though terrainhttps://modrinth.com/mod/paxi.
+    - In low terrain they form "saddle valleys"
+    - In tall terrain they will keep flowing as underground rivers.
+    - Sometimes rivers form strange "knots" that look like lakes.
+- Mushroom islands are more common, smaller and oddly shaped.
+- Numerous smaller tweaks
+    - Dunes in desert biomes
+    - Less ugly cliffs at coastlines
+    - Less taiga in frozen zones
+    - More jungle in tropical zones
+    - Badlands mountains have plateaus instead of peaks
+    - Probably more..!

 ## How to install

-Larion **requires** the [More Density Functions](https://modrinth.com/mod/more-density-functions) Fabric mod in order to function, as several important features make use of the "sine" and "x" functions added by this mod.
-(If anyone from Mojang reads this, please add these functions to the core game!
-It would be great to be able to distribute Larion as a pure vanilla data pack.)
+Larion requires the [More Density Functions](https://modrinth.com/mod/more-density-functions) Fabric mod in order to function, as several important tweaks would be impossible to create without the extra features added by this mod.

 - Download **Version 1.0.5** of [More Density Functions](https://modrinth.com/mod/more-density-functions) and move it to your `.minecraft/mods/` folder - make sure to pick the one that matches the version of Minecraft you are using.
 - Download `Larion-xxxx-mcxxxx.jar` and move it to your `.minecraft/mods/` folder.